 Importance of customer feelings

-Understanding how customers feel has always helped businesses express empathy and give them more memorable experiences in the decision-making process, which builds trust and loyalty in the long run.
+Understanding how customers feel has always helped businesses express customer empathy and give them more memorable experiences in the decision-making process, which builds trust and loyalty in the long run.
 Customers’ decisions are heavily influenced by their feelings and emotions.

 Emotions build loyal, valuable clients.
 It’s a key indicator of future purchases and consumer loyalty.
 Research revealed emotional customers spend twice as much as satisfied customers.
 Customers who feel emotionally connected to a brand are more valuable than satisfied customers.

 Emotion drives individual decisions and long-term customer loyalty.
 It can assist in developing dedicated customers with a high lifetime value for a brand.

 It’s time to incorporate emotions into your company strategy as soon as you know how important they are.
 Customer emotions can be measured by the following principles: